By reducing the foil thickness for our wholegrain cracker packaging, we were able to save 33% on foil per year.

 For us, this starts with being easy to open and close and ends with being easy to dispose of:

-Our snacks have a handy reclosure label on the back of each pack.
+For even more crunchy convenience: almost all our snacks are equipped with a practical resealable seal on the back of the pack - so they stay fresh for longer and are easy to portion.
 Our crispbreads have an open-and-close feature integrated into the label - allowing the slices to be taken out and stored effortlessly.

 We want to make disposal of our packaging easy by using only one type of plastic.